dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/model_explainability.md

 To know more details about SHAP explainer [click here](https://github.com/slundberg/shap).

-Check out [Examples](https://github.com/dxc-technology/DXC-Industrialized-AI-Starter/tree/master/Examples) to understand how to use each function, what parameters are expected for each function.
+Check out [Examples](https://nbviewer.jupyter.org/github/dxc-technology/DXC-Industrialized-AI-Starter/blob/c58754247060262ac0949396e48f71861cb79d4e/Examples/Interpretation%20of%20a%20regression%20model.ipynb) to understand how to use each function, what parameters are expected for each function.
 Also check out [shap](https://github.com/slundberg/shap), [lime](https://github.com/marcotcr/lime), [interpret-community](https://github.com/interpretml/interpret-community) libraries to learn more about the Model explainability and its usage.

-__Note:__ In the present version, Model Explainability supports only the custom models.
-We are implementing the explainability changes for Auto_ml models.
-Changes will be published soon.